eamonnsullivan/github-api-lib/README.md

 ### Handling paged responses

-The library has a helper function to retrieve all of the pages of a search, return all of the results as a flattened, realised sequence.
+The library has a helper function to retrieve all of the pages of a search as a flattened, realised sequence.

 See the doc string for more details, but it is normally called with:
  * a function to retrieve one of the pages